Credit Info Center's Credit Repair FAQs

 - Collectors to request debt validation or settle debts

-- CFPB to submit complaints about issues unresolved by actions outlined above
+- The Federal Trade Commission (FTC) to submit complaints about issues unresolved by actions outlined above

 Can I repair my own credit?